Out of all the recipes I’ve ever posted on this blog, sweet pulled pork has to be my absolute, hands down, do-or-die favorite.

 I love when people ask me this question because the answer is the simplest (and, in my opinion, the best) part about this recipe:

 You should use a “standard” BBQ sauce (mild or spicy, with no other flavoring) that you already love.

 And because you already love your favorite sauce, you’re almost guaranteed to love this recipe.
 All that’s left is adding a few ingredients to sweeten the BBQ flavor, transforming something familiar into something deliciously new.

-As for The Husband and I, we’re big fans of Can’t Stop Smokin’ BBQ, a small chain in New Mexico and Arizona that’s really starting to grow, and I usually keep a few bottles of their house sauce in my cabinets… just in case.
+As for an old friend of mine and I, we’re big fans of Can’t Stop Smokin’ BBQ, a small chain in New Mexico and Arizona that’s really starting to grow, and I usually keep a few bottles of their house sauce in my cabinets… just in case.